Amsterdam Airport Schiphol: Other facilities

 The Rijksmuseum operates an annex at the airport, offering a small overview of both classical and contemporary art.
-Admission to the exhibits is free.
+Admission to the exhibits is free, but requires a plane ticket as it is situated in the passenger transit zone.

-In summer 2010, Schiphol Airport Library opened alongside the museum, providing passengers access to a collection of 1,200 books (translated into 29 languages) by Dutch authors on subjects relating to the country's history and culture.
+In the summer of 2010, Schiphol Airport Library opened alongside the museum, providing passengers access to a collection of 1,200 books (translated into 29 languages) by Dutch authors on subjects relating to the country's history and culture.
 The 968 sqft library offers e-books and music by Dutch artists and composers that can be downloaded free of charge to a laptop or mobile device.

 For aviation enthusiasts, Amsterdam Airport Schiphol has a large rooftop viewing area, called the Panoramaterras.
 It is not accessible to connecting passengers unless they first exit the airport.
 Enthusiasts and the public can enter, free of charge, from the airport's landside.
 Since June 2011, it is the location for a KLM Cityhopper Fokker 100, modified to be a viewing exhibit.
 Besides the Panoramaterras, Schiphol has other spotting sites, especially along the newest Polderbaan runway and at the McDonald's restaurant at the north side of the airport.

 Schiphol has its own mortuary, where the dead can be handled and kept before departure or after arrival.

-Since October 2006, people can also hold a wedding ceremony at Schiphol.
+Between October 2006 and 2019, people could also hold a wedding ceremony at Schiphol.

 Schiphol also has a new state-of-the-art cube-shaped Hilton Amsterdam Airport Schiphol with 433 rooms, rounded corners and diamond-shaped windows.
 The spacious atrium has a 135 ft ceiling made of glass and is in the heart of the building.
 A covered walkway connects the hotel directly to the terminal.
 The hotel was completed in 2015.